Tunjesh/GAPAIM/README.md

 1. **A — Addressability**

-This dimension looks at how feasible it is to prevent or eliminate the risk before it occurs/ or deployed to production.
-Addressability emphasizes prevention over remediation.
+This dimension looks at how feasible it is to prevent or eliminate the risk before it occurs/ or before the AI is deployed to production. **Addressability emphasizes prevention over remediation**.
 It assesses whether a risk can be addressed upstream through design choices, testing, and governance.
 It ranges from easy to hard.
 This maps to the occurence dimension of FMEA.

  - Easy: We can embed the solution upstream.
 E.g with better training data selection, choice of algorithm, etc.
- - Hard: No reliable way to address the risk in time.
+ - Hard: No reliable way to address the risk ahead of time.

-Example: A financial AI system risks discriminatory lending.
-By addressing it upstream — balancing datasets, applying fairness constraints, and auditing decisions — the organization demonstrates ethical responsibility and preserves trust before deployment.
+Example: Suppose a financial AI system has a risk of discriminatory lending.
+By addressing this risk upstream through the balancing of datasets, applying fairness constraints, or auditing decisions, the organization demonstrates ethical responsibility and preserves trust before deployment.

 2. **I — Impact**

-This  dimension asks the question - What is the harm if we ignore it?.
-How minimal is the harm if we ignore it?.
+This  dimension asks the question - **How minimal is the harm if we ignore it?** .
 If the consequences are minimal to negligible, then the impact is low.
-It like measuring the consequence of inaction and  It forces stakeholders to confront the real-world harms that can occur if an AI risk is overlooked.
+It is like measuring the consequences of inaction and  It forces stakeholders to confront the real-world harms that can occur if an AI risk is overlooked.
+This maps to the Severity function of FMEA.

-- Low:  If the risk occurs, and we ignore it, and its consequences are minimal to negligible.
+- Low:  We ignored the risk, but its consequences are minimal to negligible if it materialised.
-- High:  If the risk occurs and we ignore it, and the effect is severe
+- High:  We ignore it, but its consequences is severe if it materialised.
 Example: An AI diagnostic tool trained on unbalanced data misdiagnoses minority patients.
-If ignored, the harm includes patient injury, malpractice suits, and public distrust in AI-enabled healthcare..
+If risk is known ahead and ignored, the harm includes patient injury, malpractice suits, and public distrust in AI-enabled healthcare.

 3. **M — Mitigation**

-This is the dimension that looks at how effectively the risk senerio can be monitored, contained, or corrected once the AI is already running.
+This is the dimension that looks at how effectively the risk senerio can be **monitored, contained, or corrected** once the AI is already running.
 It is our ability to detect, contain, and correct the issue after deployment, before it causes serious harm.
 It reflects how effectively harm can be detected, contained, and remediated in real time.
 This maps to the detect function of FMEA.

- - Matured: There is vailability of monitoring tools, audit trails.
+ - Matured: There is availability of monitoring tools, audit trails, etc.
  - Immature: There is no or minimal control in place.

 Example: